-Testimony in Support of FY 2018 Funding for the National Science Foundation
+Testimony in Support of FY 2019 Funding for the National Science Foundation

-April 7, 2017
+April 26, 2018

+Submitted by:

-Submitted by: Joseph Cook, Ph.D.
-President Natural Science Collections Alliance 1201 New York Avenue, NW, Suite 420 Washington, DC 20005 Phone: 202-628-1500 Fax: 202-628-1509 Email: cookjose@unm.edu
+John Bates, Ph.D.
+President, Natural Science Collections Alliance 1201 New York Avenue, NW, Suite 420, Washington, DC 20005 Phone: 202-628-1500, Email: jbates@fieldmuseum.org

+Submitted to:

-Submitted to: House Committee on Appropriations Subcommittee on Commerce, Justice, Science and Related Agencies
+House Committee on Appropriations Subcommittee on Commerce, Justice, Science and Related Agencies

-The Natural Science Collections Alliance appreciates the opportunity to provide testimony in support of fiscal year (FY) 2018 appropriations for the National Science Foundation (NSF).
-We encourage Congress to provide the NSF with \$8.0 billion in FY 2018.
+The Natural Science Collections Alliance appreciates the opportunity to provide testimony in support of fiscal year (FY) 2019 appropriations for the National Science Foundation (NSF).
+We encourage Congress to provide the NSF with at least \$8.45 billion in FY 2019.

 The Natural Science Collections Alliance is a non-profit association that supports natural science collections, their human resources, the institutions that house them, and their research activities for the benefit of science and society.
-Our membership consists of institutions that are part of an international community of museums, botanical gardens, herbaria, universities, and other institutions that contain natural science collections and use them in research, exhibitions, academic and informal science education, and outreach activities.
+Our membership consists of institutions that are part of the international community of museums, botanical gardens, herbaria, universities, and other institutions that contain natural science collections and use them in research, exhibitions, academic and informal science education, and outreach activities.

 Scientific collections are a vital component of our nation's research infrastructure.
-These genetic, tissue, organismal, and environmental samples constitute a unique and irreplaceable library of Earth's history.
+These specimens and their associated data (genetic, tissue, organism, paleontological, anthropological, and environmental samples) constitute a unique and irreplaceable library of Earth's history.

-Natural science collections play an integral role in advancing research that improves public health, agriculture, natural resource management, biodiversity conservation, and American innovation.
-Current research involving natural science collections is also contributing to the development of new cyberinfrastructure, data visualization tools, and improved data management.
+Natural science collections advance research that improves public health, agriculture, natural resource management, biodiversity conservation, and American innovation.
+Current research involving natural science collections also contributes to the development of new cyberinfrastructure, data visualization tools, and improved data management.
 A few examples of how scientific collections have saved lives, enhanced food production, and advanced scientific discovery include:

-• On January 15, 2009 US Airways flight 1549 was forced to land in the Hudson River shortly after take off.
+• On January 15, 2009, US Airways flight 1549 was forced to land in the Hudson River shortly after take off.
 The plane's engines failed after it flew through a flock of birds.
 Luckily, no one was killed in the accident.
-Scientists extracted DNA from bird feathers and tissue found in the plane's engines and compared these samples to museum specimens.
-Using a technique called DNA barcoding, scientists were able to identify the species of bird involved in the accident.
-Further analysis with museum specimens determined that a flock of migratory Canada Geese from the Labrador region of Canada was involved in the crash.
+Per government policy, museum scientists determined from the remains of these birds that they were Canada Geese.
+The scientists then gathered stable isotope data from feathers and tissue from the engines and compared these samples to museum specimens of geese from known North American localities.
+The comparative analyses determined that a flock of migratory Canada Geese from the Labrador region of Canada were involved.
 Using this information, LaGuardia Airport developed a management plan to reduce the risk of future bird strikes.

-- In 1993, a deadly new disease appeared in the southwestern United States that killed 27 people.
-Using NSF-supported biological collections at Texas Tech University and University of New Mexico, the agent was determined to be Hantavirus carried by a few species of rodents.
-When rodents became much more abundant following an El Niño weather event, the animals spread into human environments and increased the transmission of Hantavirus.
-With the vector known, it became possible to lessen the risk to humans by reducing opportunities for disease transmission.
+- In 1993, a deadly new disease appeared in the southwestern United States.
+Using NSFsupported biological collections at Texas Tech University and University of New Mexico, the agent was determined to be Hantavirus carried by a few species of rodents.
+When rodent populations increased following an El Niño weather event, the animals spread into human environments and increased the transmission of Hantavirus.
+With the vector known, it was possible to lessen the risk to humans by reducing opportunities for disease transmission.
 Using other specimens, scientists have now identified more than 40 other strains of Hantavirus worldwide that are carried by bats, moles, and shrews.
 Similar work is underway to identify the carrier of Ebola in Africa. - Citrus bacterial canker disease wreaks havoc on fruit crops in Florida.
 Using plant specimens collected a century ago, scientists have analyzed the bacterium and traced its source.
-Knowledge of how the bacteria spread allows scientists to develop effective control methods and to protect the U.S. citrus industry.
+Knowledge of how the bacteria spreads allows scientists to develop effective control methods and to protect the U.S. citrus industry.